qdread/Rutilitybelt/notes/q_oneliners.md

 mklink /d data C:\stuff\foo
 ```

-In R, run as admin, create a symlink in this way:
+In R, run as admin, create a symlink in this way.
+Note in Windows the link comes first, in R and Linux shell the link comes last.

 ```
 file.symlink(from = 'C:/Users/qdread/onedrive_usda/ars_projects/xxx', to = 'data')